Understanding Web Cookie Security Attributes: HttpOnly, Secure, SameSite

 });

-some strategies combine short-lived access tokens with long-lived refresh tokens to enhance security.
+To enhance security, you can combine short-lived access tokens with long-lived refresh tokens:

 javascript